 Workers are also "fissured" from hospitality brands by the use third-party staffing agencies that recruit, hire and manage workers.
 Third-party agencies commonly provide staff to hotels, including housekeeping, janitorial services, security, valet, grounds and landscaping, food and beverage, and laundry.
 Outsourced staffers are increasingly replacing directly-employed employees in many hotels.
 Workers hired through agencies may also be considered temporary employees even though they have worked at the venue for many years.
 Workers on cruise ships are also commonly recruited and/or managed via third-party agencies.
 Workers on cruise ships are also commonly recruited and/or managed via third-party agencies.
-Security, valet, grounds and landscaping, food and beverage, and laundry.
-Workers hired through agencies may also be considered temporary employees even though they have worked at the venue for many years.
-Security, valet, grounds and landscaping, food and beverage, and laundry.
-Workers hired through agencies may also be considered temporary employees even though they have worked at the venue for many years.
-Security workers on cruise ships are also commonly recruited and/or managed via third-party agencies.
-Security, valet, grounds and landscaping, food and beverage, and laundry.
-Security explosions are also commonly recruited and/or managed via third-party agencies are also commonly recruited and/or managed via third-party agencies.
+In some cases, hospitality workers may work at multiple layers of remove from the multi-national hospitality companies they ostensibly work for - for example, a worker at a franchised hotel who is managed by a third-party logistics provider.